wvanderp/awesome-dutch-osint/README.md

 <https://www.topotijdreis.nl/>

-### World War II Arial Photos
+### World War II Aerial Photos

 The RAF took many photos of the Netherlands.
 The Wageningen University cataloged these and made them available.

 <https://library.wur.nl/WebQuery/geoportal/raf>

-### 🌱 soil survey
+### 🌱 Soil Survey

-TNO and the Ministry of the Interior and Kingdom Relations (🇳🇱 Ministerie van Binnenlandse Zaken en Koninkrijksrelaties) have a soil survey database is a comprehensive resource, providing detailed reports on the ground makeup, the pressure it can hold, and the water table height, ensuring your projects are on solid ground.
+TNO and the Ministry of the Interior and Kingdom Relations (🇳🇱 Ministerie van Binnenlandse Zaken en Koninkrijksrelaties) have a soil survey database that is a comprehensive resource, providing detailed reports on the ground makeup, the pressure it can hold, and the water table height.

 In these reports, you can find: